 What story are you telling the world?

 What is your story?
 Do you have any feature that you are proud of and make the story of it?
-Maybe it is history and tradition of the place or person connected to the hotel,?Maybe food or your own interior brand?
+Maybe it is the history and tradition of the place or person connected to the hotel,?Maybe food or your own interior brand?
 Maybe a holistic approach?
 Maybe some activity that makes you extraordinary in your destination or maybe just fashion outlook?
-Whatever it is make sure you make story of it!
-Also make sure that you attract publicity to your unique story.
-And don’t forget to pay attention on photo and video materials of your hotel.
+Whatever it is make sure you make the story of it!
+Also, make sure that you attract publicity to your unique story.
+And don’t forget to pay attention to the photo and video materials of your hotel.
 It has to be inspirational!

 Is your internal and external communication strategy equally important?